C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-history.md

 Illustration 2.1: Detail of Topographic Map of Stettin, 1945

 The first illustration is a detail of a topographic map of Stettin in a scale of 1:50.000, created in 1945.
-Until the end of World War II, Stettin was a German town.
+Until the end of World War II, [Stettin](https://en.wikipedia.org/wiki/Szczecin){:target="_blank"} was a German town.
 For allied forces, it was a main target due to its harbour, access to the Baltic Sea, and several industries.
 During the war, bomb raids on Szczecin were done mainly by the UK and US.
 In the end, Soviet forces conquered the city.
 After 1945, it was handed over to Polish authorities and remains, up until this day, a town right next to Poland’s border with Germany.
 In 1945, a Soviet cartographer created this topographic map.
 The description translates: “This map was produced in 1945 after a 1:25 000 German field-work from 1888, edited in 1911, 28, 29 and 1936”.
 This explains the first curiosity.
 The labelling is a Cyrillic transliteration of the German terms for the city: “ОБЕРВИК” is “Oberwiek”, the Southern part of the town with several industrial sites.
 It is mixed with Russian expressions, such as “больн” ( the abbreviation for “hospital”).
 What errors might have occurred when considering the specific conditions of  map production?
 What is the estimated reliability of this topographic map as a representation of the city in 1945?

 ![Royal Air Force, Aerial Photograph, 28th November 1943](/assets/images/maps-as-historical-sources/1943-11-28_NCAP-3070_TR_crop.png "Royal Air Force, Aerial Photograph, 28th November 1943")
 Illustration 2.2: Royal Air Force, Aerial Photograph, 28th November 1943.